Best OLED TV: Six of the best OLED TVs

 This screen features LG Display’s 2nd gen MLA OLED panel, and that boosts brightness well above what older OLED TVs were capable of.
 Peak brightness hits 1523 nits on a 2% window, making for supberly bright and intense highlights, while full screen brightness is 287 nits.
 That’s not as bright as the Samsung S95D that features on this list.

-LG’s rich but balanced looking colours make for a fabulous looking image, and it’s processing is excellent, especially the way it makes images look three-dimensional.
-However, towards the end of testing we did notice a green tint, and although it wasn’t as bad as it was on the OLED65G3, for a TV that costs as much as this, we were hoping the issue wouldn’t appear again.
+LG’s rich and balanced looking colours make for a fabulous looking image, and it’s processing is close to being if not at the top of the field, especially the way it makes images look three-dimensional.
+However, towards the end of testing we did notice a green tint.
+It wasn’t as bad as it was on the OLED65G3, but for the amount a G4 OLED costs, we had hoped not to see this issue again.

-The TruMotion processing has seen improvements again for a natural performance with fewer artefacts, closing the gap to the Sony A95L.
-Upscaling is in some ways clearer and more detailed than the Sony model, with a significant boost to 480p and 1080p content, as wells describing terrific levels of contrast, detail, clarity, and sharpness without seeming artificial or unnatural.
+The TruMotion processing has improved for a more natural performance with fewer artefacts, closing the gap to the Sony A95L.
+Upscaling is clearer and more detailed than the Sony model, with a significant boost to 480p and 1080p content, as wells describing terrific levels of contrast, detail, clarity, and sharpness without seeming artificial.

-The audio performance is better than before, with a warmer, weightier sound and a bit more bass to its output.
-It’s excellent with dialogue, making sure it’s audible with all types of content.
-The AI Sound Pro mode is good with Dolby Atmos tracks but we still find that when listening to live broadcasts it can sound too sharp.
+The audio performance is better, with a warmer, weightier sound and more bass to its output.
+It’s excellent with dialogue, making sure it’s audible across all types of content.
+The AI Sound Pro mode is good with Dolby Atmos tracks but we still find that live broadcasts sound too sharp.
 With non-Atmos content, the Standard or Cinema presets are better.
 We’d still like some more dynamism and intensity to the sound system though.

-Gaming has always been a strength of LG’s OLEDs and as usual there is support for 4K/120Hz, VRR and ALLM across all the HDMI inputs.
-We measured latency at 12.9ms, and with VRR technologies such as HDMI VRR, AMD FreeSync Pro and Nvidia G-Sync, that can be further reduced.
-WebOS is home to Freeview Play and all the UK catch-up and on-demand apps, with plenty of other choices from video to sports and music to choose from.
+With gaming there is support for 4K/120Hz, VRR and ALLM across all the HDMI inputs.
+We measured latency at 12.9ms, and with HDMI VRR, AMD FreeSync Pro and Nvidia G-Sync, that latency can be further reduced.
+WebOS is home to Freeview Play and all the UK catch-up and on-demand apps, with plenty of other choices from video to sports and music to choose from too.

 Reviewer: Kob Monney